Peyton Place: The Next Generation: Plot

 Meanwhile, Allison is relocated to the Peyton Hospital, where her parents try to have contact with her.
 One night, she is strangled to death by someone, and the next day she is found hanging.
 The police overrule her death as a suicide, but lawyer Steven Cord (James Douglas) believes that she could never hang herself and suspects that she was murdered.
 He travels to the farm where she was found in a ditch 21 years earlier, and the owner (Lou Hancock) tells him that around the same time, a Boston University student was working for her.
-He disappeared shortly after the raping, and was never questioned by the police.
+He disappeared shortly after the rape, and was never questioned by the police.

 Steven believes that this man has raped Allison, and through Elliot's newspaper archive, he finds out that the man is Dorian.
 At the same time, Dorian harasses Megan.
-Scared, she calls to Dana for help, and afterwards goes outside, where Dorian runs over her with his car.
+Scared, she calls Dana for help, and afterwards goes outside, where Dorian attempts to run over her with his car.
 Afterwards, Dorian returns home, where he finds out through the news that Megan is still alive, but in critical condition.
-He calls to the hospital for further details on Megan's condition, which confuses Betty, who tries to understand why her husband is so taken with the girl.
+He calls the hospital for further details on Megan's condition, which confuses Betty, who tries to understand why her husband is so taken with the girl.
 When Dorian admits to having raped Allison, Betty tries to run away into the woods, but he catches her and almost pushes her off a cliff.

 However, Steven arrives around the same time at the cliff, and after a struggle, Dorian is pushed off and falls to his death.
 Steven takes Betty back home, where she reveals that he is Dana's biological father.
 She explains that she kept this a secret to assure that Dana would inherit Peyton's estate.
 Steven is initially upset with Betty, but he later forgives her, and then bonds with his son.
 Dana next goes to the hospital, where he tells Megan that they are not related, after which they kiss.